Employers look at publications on your resume to learn more about your expertise.

 1. Decide where to put publications on your resume

-There are two main options for including publications on your resume: within your education section, or in a separate section labeled Publications.
-Some general guidelines to help you determine which option is right for you are outlined below:
+There are two main ways to list publications on a resume: in your education section or in a separate section labeled “Publications.”

-• Publications section.
-When you have several publications to your credit, it's generally best to add them to a separate Publications section.
-This compartmentalization can help to add gravitas to these achievements and make it easier for hiring managers to quickly locate that information.
+When you have several publications to your credit, it's generally best to add them to a separate “Publications” section.
+This compartmentalization can help to add gravitas to these achievements and make it easier for hiring managers to scan and give your writing more weight.

 If your publications are an important part of your qualifications, you may also want to include reference to them within your resume summary.
 One way to do that would be to select your most relevant or attention-grabbing publication and mention it within the last sentence of your summary paragraph.